brwe/es-token-plugin/README.md

 Vector scripts
 ==============

-The script that is created with the _prepare_spec can be used in any place where scripts are used, like for example so:
+The spec that is created with the `_prepare_spec` can be used in any place where scripts are used, like for example so:

 ```
 GET sentiment140/_search